girlcheese/gwawr-laravel-ec2/docs/about.md

 navigation: true
 ---

-I'm a London-based Technical Director and Team Lead with over 20 years experience of building for the web.
-I've worked with some of the leading global brands across multiple vertical markets including Budweiser, Rizla The Premier League, Dulux, and many many more.
+I'm a London-based Technical Director and Team Lead with 20 years experience of building for the web.
+I work with leading global brands which include Asda, Budweiser, Dulux, HSBC, Nando's Premier Inn, Rizla, Sainsburys, The Premier League, Xbox and many many more.